 A Christmas Carol presented by: Triad Stage

-November 24 - December 24; Hanesbrands Theatre
+November 29 - December 24; Hanesbrands Theatre

 Dates and times vary.
-Click here to view calendar
+Click here to view calendar and showtimes.

 Ebenezer Scrooge’s last chance is one night and three spirits.
 For Scrooge, it’s a life-changing ride through past, present and future as he learns what it means to be human.
 Triad Stage brings Charles Dickens’ classic Christmas story to life in a dazzling production brimming with bold acting, daring design and spine-tingling special effects.
-Returning for the fifth year to Hanesbrands Theatre in the heart of downtown Winston-Salem, A Christmas Carol is a heart-warming, though rather ghostly, tale of Yuletide cheer, gracious redemption and hope for the whole family.
+Returning to Hanesbrands Theatre in the heart of downtown Winston-Salem, A Christmas Carol is a heart-warming, though rather ghostly, tale of Yuletide cheer, gracious redemption and hope for the whole family.